 Over 60 vegetarian and vegan recipes, beautifully presented.
 This makes a lovely gift.
 You can order yours online for £7.50 with £1 postage by clicking on the following link:

 We run a drop-in meditation class every Monday from 5:30pm-6:30pm.
-This is aimed at total beginners and is run on a donation (dana) basis.
-We suggest £3.50 per session.
+This is aimed at total beginners and is free.
+We ask for a donation to help towards the cost of running the centre.
 The class does not run on Bank Holidays

 What is Buddhism?

 ♦ a path towards fearlessness, clarity of mind and positive emotion

 ♦ a radical way of changing the world, starting with ourselves

 ♦ a journey towards greater happiness and sense of meaning in life